supathdhitalGEO/FIMserv/README.md

 Although not mandatory,
 **we strongly recommend users create a virtual environment and install this package on that virtual environment to avoid the conflict between system dependencies and package dependencies.**

 **‼️ If your system doesnot have git, install it first.
-Download link of git for windows or MacOS: https://git-scm.com/downloads**
+Download link of git for windows or MacOS: https://git-scm.com/downloads and GDAL (gdal-config) is also needed to setup the build of this installation, install it on your system - https://gdal.org/en/stable/download.html**

 **For conda users**
 ```bash